 In both light and darker rooms, Pale Oak is a beautiful, bright neutral color that tends to take a backseat in favor of letting the nearby decor stand out.

-LRV of Pale Oak Benjamin Moore
+LRV of Benjamin Moore Pale Oak (OC-20)

-Knowing a paint’s LRV is very helpful when choosing paint colors (I WISH I had known about LRV when I first starting picking out paint colors!) because you want to find an LRV range that works for your room and stay within that range to make coordinating colors easier.
+Knowing a paint’s LRV is very helpful when choosing paint colors (I WISH I had known about LRV when I first started picking out paint colors!) because you want to find an LRV range that works for your room and stay within that range to make coordinating colors easier.

 Pale Oak Benjamin Moore vs. Other Greige Paint Colors

-Pale Oak vs Benjamin Moore Edgecomb Gray
+Pale Oak vs. Benjamin Moore Edgecomb Gray

-Edgecomb Gray has long been more popular than Pale Oak, and I have a feeling the reason for that is that Edgecomb Gray has a little more gray in it than Pale Oak does.
+Edgecomb Gray has long been more popular than Pale Oak, and I have a feeling the reason for that is that Edgecomb Gray has a little more beige in it than Pale Oak does.

 Let’s talk LRV: Edgecomb’s LRV of 63.88 is a tad lower than Pale Oak’s, making Edgecomb a bit darker than Pale Oak.